 main header picture

-LCC International University > News and Events archive > Ernest Kerul: “People and cultures can shape each other in a good way, as iron sharpens iron”.
+LCC International University > News and Events > Ernest Kerul: “People and cultures can shape each other in a good way, as iron sharpens iron”.

 Ernest Kerul: “People and cultures can shape each other in a good way, as iron sharpens iron”.